Furtif/MediaNavIGO/README.md

  You can contribute in many ways, here are some that you can do to help the project out!

-### `Join discord channel and help answer questions`
- We have more and more users everyday, so we have a lot of questions from new users who haven't fully understand how the bot works yet.
-If you want to help them out, join our official discord channel :)

 ### `Answer questions`
  Same as above, you can help by answering questions in the [issues](https://github.com/Furtif/MediaNavIGO/issues) tab!